brittanym3578/independent-study/entries/entry04-plan.md

 ## Compass

-Compass is an add on to SASS that allows you to organize your SCSS and CSS files in seperate folders and, keep track of changes from a specific SCSS file to CSS
+Compass is an add on to SASS that allows you to organize your SCSS and CSS files in separate folders and, keep track of changes from a specific SCSS file to CSS
 When I was using Compass to start creating my app, I spent less time trying to find a file since everything was organized clearly and I was able to look at my changes from my CSS file.